Grand Haven drawbridge sticks, causes traffic backups

 Traffic reopened in both directions as of 4:15 p.m.

+It wasn't just holiday travelers who were impacted.
+Local businesses were too.

+"It was bumper to bumper people trying to get in and out, and the surrounding businesses for people to just get out back onto the street was pretty nightmarish for a minute there," said Katie Sandberg, owner of The Paisley Pig Gastropub.

-Grand Haven Public Schools alerted families that school buses will likely be running behind schedule.
+Grand Haven Public Schools also alerted families that school buses would likely be running behind schedule Friday afternoon.

 Old Bob